LLM Specializing in Environmental & Energy Law

 *Property (6208) also will be available; only students with a non-U.S. law degree who plan to take the New York bar examination may count this course toward the 16 credits required in the field.

-**Students should consult the Supplement to the Bulletin for information on available seminars and selected topic courses for each semester.
+**Students should consult the Supplement to the Bulletin for information on available energy law seminars and selected topic courses for each semester.
 For guidance on which seminars and selected topic courses meet the LLM requirements, students should consult with their program director.

 - LLM in Government Procurement & Environmental Law